mazatada/crossborder/docs/ci_plan.md

     - *Action:* Upload `test-results/` as artifacts on failure.
 - **Watchdog Reports:** `knowledge-guard` generates reports inside the container but doesn't persist them.
     - *Action:* Upload `docs/regulations/reports` as a workflow artifact.

+### 3.4.
+Release Engineering & Safety (Negative Check Findings)
+- **Deployment Strategy:** No clear strategy for zero-downtime deployment or rollback.
+    - *Action:* Define Blue/Green or Rolling update strategy.
+Define automated rollback criteria.
+- **Database Migrations:** Risk of breaking schema changes during CD.
+    - *Action:* Separate migration jobs from application deployment.
+Use tools like `alembic` with downgrade verification.
+- **Dependency Management:** No automated vulnerability checking for dependencies.
+    - *Action:* Configure Dependabot or Renovate for weekly updates.
+- **Secret Management:** Secrets are used but no leak detection mechanism exists.
+    - *Action:* Add `git-secrets` or `trufflehog` check in the pipeline.

 ## 4. Implementation Roadmap